jackl-3/homebase/source/content/index.md

 ---
 welcome.

-here lies a place where I keep my write-ups and posts regarding personal projects. or any other musings that would fit here.
+contained here are my write-ups, personal projects, or any other musings that would fit here.

 enjoy. 😎